ABA, OT, and Speech Therapy: What's the Difference?

 ABA + Speech Therapy

-Both work on communication.
-The SLP might teach how to form sounds, while the BCBA teaches when and why to use those words functionally (e.g., requesting vs. labeling).
+Both focus on communication.
+The SLP teaches how to make sounds.
+The BCBA teaches when and why to use words.

 ABA + OT